kikwit/kikwit/README.md

 }
 ```

-Cookie parsing can be completely disabled by setting the `cookieParser` to a falsy value.
+Cookie parsing can be disabled by setting the `cookieParser` to a falsy value.
 ```javascript
 {
     ...